birdoptera/S4B_Final_Project/README.md

+OUR MAIN SCRIPT HAS BEEN RENAMED TO "PREDICTING_FUNDEMENTAL_NICHE_LOCATIONS.R" or something very similar

 We created a script in R as part of our final project for the S4B.
 This script will allow you to download the occurrence data for a taxon and use climactic models to estimate current niche and predict how these will change in the future as a result of climate change.